epics-containers/epics-containers.github.io/docs/user/tutorials/04_create_beamline.rst

 Create a beamline repository
 ============================

-In this tutorial we will create a new beamline source repository on github.
+In this tutorial we will create a new beamline source repository.

 The IOCs that we deploy to the cluster will be grouped into domains and each domain will have its own repository for the source code of the IOC instances.